cloudian-api/bucketops/README.md

 Scripts that manipulate buckets on Cloudian.
 More for information regarding the Cloudian HyperStore REST API, please browse sections 11 through 16 of the manual.

 You will need Python, I used version 3.9.7.
-Also the boto3 Python library (AWS SDK)
+Also the boto3 Python library (AWS SDK).
+I also ran this on Linux.
+To clone this repo, navigate to the folder of your choice and type: git clone git://github.com/cloudian-api/bucketops

 Here is a description of the files in this repo:
 * clusterconfig.py contains variables and common functions used in the code.
 It is a Python module.
 You will need to update the variables above the line in order to get the programs to work.